lit/lit/.changeset/thick-mayflies-compete.md

 '@lit-labs/context': patch
 ---

-Fix a memory leak when the context consumer set `subscribe: true`.
+Fix a memory leak when a context consumer sets `subscribe: true`.